axeldavid/smart-urlize/README.md

 However, you can also create a transformer that works on non urls if you want to.
 This is done by adding the `is_url_handler = False` parameter to your transformer class.
 Let's say you wan't to correct all misspellings of the word 'belive' to 'believe'.
-Than your transformer class would look something like this.
+Then your transformer class would look something like this.

 ```python
 from smarturlize.transformers import BaseTransformer